When Is It Illegal for a Landlord to Keep a Security Deposit?

 Security Deposit Should Be Returned Within 45 Days

+Unless a Virginia landlord has good cause to keep a security deposit, it must be returned to the tenant within 45 days of the date that they are vacating the property.
 Should a landlord decide to keep all or part of a tenant’s security deposit, they have 45 days to provide the tenant a comprehensive written list of itemized deductions that explains why the deposit is not being returned.

-If you have any specific questions about security deposit laws or landlord charges, you should contact an experienced Virginia landlord tenant attorney for legal advice.
+If you have any specific questions about security deposit laws or landlord charges, you should contact an experienced Virginia landlord-tenant attorney for legal advice.
 When meeting with an attorney, feel free to inquire about their attorney’s fees upfront as well as the range of legal services they offer.

 If you’d like more general information about this area of the law, see our landlord and tenant law overview.